 Lexus Check Engine Light Flashing On and Off

-Lexus check engine light will start to flash if one or more cylinders are no longer working properly.
-This could be caused due to bad spark plugs; a fuel injector is defective, a mass airflow sensor, blown head gasket, fuel issue, clogged catalytic converter.
+Lexus check engine light will flash if one or more cylinders are not working properly.
+This could be caused due to bad spark plugs, a defective fuel injector, a mass airflow sensor, a blown head gasket, a fuel issue, and a clogged catalytic converter.
 Flashing the Lexus check engine light means an engine misfire, a serious issue that must be addressed immediately.

 Check Engine, VSC, Trac Off Warning Lights On

-Check Engine, VSC, Traction lights stay on after you start your Lexus; the first thing you should do is tighten the gas cap.
+Check Engine, VSC, and Traction lights stay on after starting a Lexus; you should tighten the gas cap first.

 Should I keep driving if my Lexus check engine light comes on?